Frequently Asked Questions

 How do I get support?

-General or technical questions → ONLY Discord (https://facefocusvr.com/discord)
+General or technical questions: ONLY Discord (facefocusvr.com/discord)

-Questions regarding your order → Email ([email protected])
+Questions regarding your order: Email ([email protected])

 How is privacy handled?